 Low level of white blood cells

 Your white blood cells are part of your immune system, and they help keep bacteria, viruses, and other germs from causing infections.
-Calquence can make the level of some white blood cells become too low.
-Symptoms of a low level of white blood cells can include fever, belly pain, trouble breathing, and chills.
+Calquence can cause the level of some white blood cells to become too low.

-SLL is considered a type of CLL, and Calquence was approved to treat SLL based on the results of studies of people with CLL.
-The rates of neutropenia in people who took Calquence for SLL are expected to be similar to those in people who took the drug in the CLL studies.
+Note that small lymphocytic lymphoma (SLL) is considered a type of CLL, and Calquence was approved to treat SLL based on the results of clinical trials of people with CLL.
+The rates of neutropenia or lymphopenia in people who took Calquence for SLL are expected to be similar to those in people who took the drug in the CLL studies.

 High level of white blood cells

 Lymphocytosis (a high level of white blood cells known as lymphocytes) can occur with Calquence.
+This side effect was reported in clinical trials of Calquence for MCL and CLL.

 Low level of red blood cells

-Another blood disorder that may develop with Calquence use is anemia (a low level of red blood cells).
 Red blood cells are important in helping carry oxygen throughout your body.
 So if you have low levels of them, you may feel tired or weak.
-Symptoms of anemia can include tiredness, pale skin, and headache.
+Symptoms of anemia can include tiredness, skin that’s paler than usual, and headache.

 Low level of platelets